-- Segmentation by industry / sub-industry / industry served / customer served
+- Industry / sub-industry / industry served / customer served

-- Segmentation by organization size (measured by revenue, number of employees, etc.)
+- Organization size (measured by revenue, number of employees, etc.)

-- Segmentation by product delivery model / product format / packaging format / special technology /process methodology
+- Product delivery model / product or packaging format / special technology / process methodology

 It is important to note that even if a market is divided into one of the schemes above, it is still not a valid segmentation of the market unless it results in meaningful differences in customers’ values and needs, the company’s value proposition, or the go-to-market strategy associated with each scheme.
 In such cases, it is merely a convenient organization of the market that has no strategic or operational value.

 Benefits of Customer Segmentation

 At the expansion stage, executing a marketing strategy without any knowledge of how your target market is segmented is akin to firing shots at a target 100 feet away — while blindfolded.
 The likelihood of hitting the target is a matter of luck more than anything else.

 Without a deep understanding of how a company’s best current customers are segmented, a business often lacks the market focus needed to allocate and spend its precious human and capital resources efficiently.
 Furthermore, a lack of best current customer segment focus can cause diffused go-to-market and product development strategies that hamper a company’s ability to fully engage with its target segments.
 Together, all of those factors can ultimately impede a company’s growth.